Relationships can be a source of love and affection and make us feel a sense of belonging in life.

 Know that when creating emotional distance from someone who has become toxic to your mental and emotional health and well-being, it’s important to have a strong support system in place.

 Reach out to trusted friends or family members whom you can rely on for support and encouragement and spend time with them.
 They may also be able to check in with you regularly and make sure you’re staying responsible and accountable for yourself.

 Speak to a therapist

-If you don’t feel like you have friends and family members who are available to support you right now, then don’t hesitate to reach out to a professional, such as a therapist or counselor.
+If you don’t feel like you have friends and family members who are available to support you right now, then don’t hesitate to seek professional help from either a therapist or counselor.
 Qualified mental health professionals can offer you a safe and supportive space to help you explore issues within your relationship and how they may have impacted your well-being and your sense of self-worth.

 Suppose the reason you need to create distance is that your partner has become toxic or abusive.
-In that case, a mental health professional can help you take an honest assessment of your core values and self-beliefs and identify areas of learned belief about yourself that may be unhelpful and which may affect your self-relationship and your relationships with others in the future.
+In that case, a mental health professional can help you take an honest assessment of your core values and beliefs and identify areas of learned beliefs about yourself that may be unhelpful and which may affect your self-relationship and your relationships with others in the future.